humphs078/pands-problem-sheet/README.md

 Week 8 task - Script called plottask.py that displays a histogram of a normal distribution of 1000 values with a mean of 5 and standard deviation of 2 and a plot of the function  h(x)=x3 in the range [0, 10] on the one set of axes.

+**Reflection** - The challenge was formatting the outputted plot chart in a presentable way that is easily read.
+The solution was to implement a number of font and plot formatting options in the code.

 [Reference 1](https://www.w3schools.com/python/numpy/numpy_random_normal.asp) last accessed 16/03/2023